Yelp/yelp_kafka/docs/source/index.rst

            print message

-Create a consumer for all topics ending with tools_infra standard kafka cluster.
+Create a consumer for all topics ending with tools_infra in the standard kafka cluster.

 .. code-block:: python